A Patient from New York With Hip AVN Consults Dr. Lox

 What Causes AVN?

 AVN, if diagnosed early may preserve a patients options with Regenerative Medicine.
-Too often patients are told to wait and see.
 Meaning if the AVN gets worse, hip replacement surgery is the next step.
 This is not appealing to most patients, especially athletes.
 This has lead to the expansion of patients seeking Regenerative Medicine options as an alternative strategy to just waiting and see what happens.
 This type of proactive approach is the hallmark of Regenerative Medicine.
 Helping the body to heal itself, is not only appealing it is proactive.

 Who else has Avascular Necrosis (AVN) Affected?

 Repair and regenerate are the cornerstones of Regenerative Medicine and Tissue Engineering.
 The ability to repair the damage associated with avascular necrosis has helped athletes to return to their chosen sport.
-Some legendary athletes like Bo Jackson developed hip AVN, which ended his football career.
-Dr. Lox has successfully helped teen athletes, who were told they needed joint fusion or joint replacement.
-Dr. Lox assisted them to go back to their sport and get collegiate sports scholarships.
-Dr. Lox has incorporated Regenerative Medicine strategies successfully not only for athletes, but patients who wish to just have a normal lifestyle, and avoid hip replacement surgery.
+Dr. Lox assisted athletes them to go back to their sport and get collegiate sports scholarships.
+Dr. Lox has incorporated Regenerative Medicine strategies, and hip stem cell therapy successfully not only for athletes, but patients who wish to just have a normal lifestyle, and avoid hip replacement surgery.
 These are all are worthwhile goals.

 Tampa Bay, Florida (727) 462-5582